rtrussell/BBCSDL/README.md

 For the original BBCSDL please go to https://github.com/rtrussell/BBCSDL

-This fork is part of an attempt to implement BBC Basic on a Raspberry Pi Pico.
+This project is part of an attempt to implement BBC Basic on a Raspberry Pi Pico.
+It was originally a fork of R. Russell's repository, but now that is included as a sub-module.

 For discussion see https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=316761

 It includes work by: